zenclike/Zen/README.md

  func :: creates a function
- end :: ends a statement, loop or function run :: runs a function with an iteration continue :: skips commands ahead and runs loop again break :: kills the loop
+ end :: ends a statement, loop or function run :: runs a function with an iteration sleep :: wait in miliseconds continue :: skips commands ahead and runs the loop again break :: kills the loop
 * library io
  printw :: prints a string literal